 PRICE INCLUDES Ö..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with breakfast on 4th, ending with breakfast on 10th), soft drinks at meal times, bottled water throughout, reserve entrance fees, local transport by minibus, international flights.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with breakfast on 4th, ending with lunch on 10th), soft drinks at meal times, bottled water throughout, reserve entrance fees, local transport by minibus, international flights.

 WHAT IS NOT INCLUDED

 Direct flights are available from London Gatwick to Riga using the scheduled services of Air Baltic.
 The outbound flight leaves late afternoon, with the return arriving late afternoon.
 Flights are also available from Manchester, Leeds and many other regional airports using KLM, for a small supplement.
 We will give a discount if you wish to fly with Ryanair from Manchester.

 The meadows of Latvia echo to the sound of Corncrakes in spring

 Penduline Tits breed on the banks of many Latvian fish ponds